simulogics/prosperousuniverse-docs/content/tutorials/shipbuilding/_index.md

 The following ship parts are automatically selected based on the ship's configuration:
 * __Structure:__ The different ship parts are held together by structural components.
 The larger the ship, the more of those are required.
 * __Command Bridge:__ Certain engines and reactors require an advanced MK2 command bridge to be controlled.
-* __Crew Quarters:__ Every ship needs a place for its crew to live, sleep and eat in.
+* __Crew Quarters:__ Every ship needs a place for its crew to live in.
+There are several sizes of crew quarters that will be chosen automatically depending on the ship's total volume.
 * __FTL Field Controller:__ A required component if the ship is supposed to be able to perform FTL jumps.
 * __FTL emitters:__ To perform FTL jumps, the ship needs to create an FTL field around itself.
 The larger the ship, the more volume its emitters need to span.
 Charging the emitters takes up some reactor power.